-Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit
+Fear in Northern Ireland, as Boris Johnson threatens the E.U. over Brexit

 Britain will leave the European Union at the end of 2020, with or without a new free-trade deal, Johnson promises.
-With just three months to go before the end of a transition period, a pact between the sides seems as far away as ever.
+With just over three months to go before the end of a transition period, a pact between the sides seems as far away as ever.
 Relations between Europe and Britain have grown shouty, underlining the high stakes of the showdown, as Britain and Europe both struggle to recover from deep pandemic recessions.

-Rachel Powell grew up in South Armagh, where during the Troubles a hard border between Northern Ireland and the Republic of Ireland was patrolled by British troops, often attacked by Irish Republican militants.
+Rachel Powell grew up in South Armagh, where during the Troubles a hard border between Northern Ireland and the Republic of Ireland was patrolled by British troops, often attacked by Irish republican militants.
 She said she’s deeply concerned about what will happen next.

 “The British government has not got a clue about what it is like to live on the border, and it is again using it as a political football,” said Powell, a lobbyist with the Women’s Resource and Development Agency in Belfast.